Aspergillosis and pelvic health

 - Total incontinence: Severe and continuous incontinence

 It is key to remember the World Health Organisation’s advice, “incontinence is a largely preventable and treatable condition, and certainly not an inevitable consequence of ageing”.
 If you are experiencing incontinence you should seek help from your doctor.
 You will usually be asked to complete a bladder diary, including details such as: how much fluid you drink, the types of fluid you drink, how often you need to pass urine, the amount of urine you pass, how many episodes of incontinence you experience and how many times you experience an urgent need to go to the toilet.
-It may be useful to take a completed diary with you to your first appointment to save time – you can download one below.
+It may be useful to take a completed diary with you to your first appointment to save time – you can download one at the bottom of this page.
 After some further tests and examinations, the first line of treatment is non-surgical: lifestyle changes, pelvic floor muscle training (Kegel exercises) and bladder training.
 If these do not help, then surgery or medication may be recommended.

 There are many different types of bowel condition, some of which are very common and can affect all ages.
 Normal defecation rate for an adult is between three bowel movements per day to three bowel movements per week.
 If you are going less than three times a week and are experiencing pain, discomfort and straining on passing a motion, you are probably constipated.
 If you pass watery or very loose stools more than 3 times in a day you probably have diarrhoea.
 Constipation and diarrhoea may be due to medication, diet or stress (digestive problems are often linked emotional states), or they may be a symptom of another condition.